Explore opportunities to own Notion stock before and during the Notion IPO when it arrives. Get access to select pre-IPO startups at Equitybee.

 Conclusion

-Investors want to own companies riding extraordinary trends (SaaS, online collaboration).
+Investors want to own companies that riding extraordinary trends (SaaS, productivity, online collaboration).
 But buying stock early on can often prove difficult for retail investors.

 Pre-IPO investing platforms have given us more opportunities to own startups.
 But private venture capital investing is still primarily reserved for the ultra-wealthy, requiring millions to invest in seed and early funding rounds for disruptive companies.

-So if you decide to pursue IPO shares or early equity, maintain reasonable expectations.
-It won’t be easy acquiring Notion stock before or during the Notion IPO.
+So, if you decide to pursue IPO shares or early equity, maintain reasonable expectations.
+Acquiring Notion stock before or during the IPO will not be easy.

 Waiting until after the IPO is sometimes a way to buy discounted shares, as hefty post-IPO valuations can turn into retail investor losses.